DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 A common compression format for digital audio.
 MP3 shrinks audio files to a fraction of their original size.
 The technology was developed in the 1990s and has not (yet) been superseded by newer and technically superior compression formats such as MP4 AAC.

 #####MP4 / MPEG-4
 A common compression format for digital video (MP4 AVC) and audio (MP4 AAC).
-The MP4 AAC audio format is the default audio format for Apple's iPod, iPhone and iPad devices and iTunes music shop.
-MP4 AVC currently is the standard video compression format for BluRay, digital TV, Internet video (on YouTube, Vimeo, Netflix), mobile devices and consumer video cameras.
+The MP4 AAC audio format is the default audio format for Apple's iPod, iPhone and iPad devices and iTunes store.
+MP4 AVC is currently the standard video compression format for BluRay, digital TV, internet video (on YouTube, Vimeo, Netflix), mobile devices and consumer video cameras.

 #####MultiMarkdown
 An extension of the markup language Markdown, with additional support for footnotes, tables, mathematical formulas, cross-references, bibliographies and definition lists.

 #####Multimedia
-The integration of two or more media (text, images, audio, video, animation, etc.) in a single work.
+The integration of two or more media (text, images, audio, video, animation, etc.) in a single document or application.

 ###O

 #####OCR (Optical Character Recognition)
-OCR software automatically recognizes writing on scanned or photographed images and turns it into digital text files.
+OCR software automatically recognizes printed text (or even handwriting) in scanned or photographed images and converts it into digital text files.

 #####Open Source
 Open Source originally refers to software that can be freely used, copied, adapted and modified.
-To allow modification, Open Source software gives people not only the installable computer software, but also its human-readable 'source' code.
-(Analogous to a restaurant where customers get not only served the dishes, but are also given the cooking recipes for unrestricted - personal and commercial - reuse.)
+In order to allow modification, Open Source software provides users not only with the installable computer software, but also its human-readable 'source' code.
+(An analogy would be a restaurant where customers not only can order dishes, but are also given the cooking recipes for unrestricted - personal and commercial - reuse.)
 The term has also been used to describe similar practices in fields other than software development, such as design (Open Design), publishing (Open Access), engineering and even medical research.

 #####Operating system (OS)
 The most basic piece of software running on a computer.
-Most operating systems manage disk and file access, keyboard and mouse input, screen and audio output, network connectivity, and provide a user interface.
-Well-known operating systems include Windows, Linux, Mac OS X as well as mobile operating systems such as Android and iOS.
+Operating systems generally manage storage and file access as well as network connectivity, and provide a user interface including keyboard/mouse input and screen/audio output.
+Well-known operating systems include Windows, Linux and Mac OS X as well as mobile operating systems such as Android and iOS.

 ###P

 #####PDA (Personal Digital Assistant)
-A mini computer/handheld device with standard software applications such as an agenda, address book, notes and web browsing.
-PDAs were popular in the 1990s to mid-2000s but were superseded by smartphones.
+A miniature computer/handheld device with standard software applications such as an agenda, address book, notes and web browsing.
+PDAs were popular in the 1990s to mid-2000s until they were superseded by smartphones.

 #####PDF (Portable Document Format)
-PDF was developed by Adobe Systems as a file format to ensure that a document would retain its visual layout and all its typographic details so that it would look the same across all operating systems.
+PDF was developed by Adobe Systems as a file format for ensuring that documents would retain their visual layout and typographic details, and thus be rendered identically across all operating systems.
 PDF is, for the most part, a read-only format, not a format for editable documents.
-It derived from Desktop Publishing and is the standard file format for master copies of print publications.
-Since PDF is, for the most part, a fixed-layout (as opposed to reflowable) document format designed for print, it is less suitable as an all-purpose electronic publishing format than EPUB.
+It originated in the field of desktop publishing, and is the standard file format for master copies of print publications.
+Since PDF is, for the most part, a fixed-layout (as opposed to reflowable) document format, designed for print, it is less suitable than EPUB as an all-purpose electronic publishing format.
 Since 2008, PDF has been an open standard.

 #####Pixel
 All text and images on a display screen are made up of a grid of thousands (or even millions) of small colored dots known as pixels.
 The term 'pixel' is derived from 'picture element'.
 See also **Resolution**.

 #####Plain text
-Text without any visual formatting such as bold, italic, font types and sizes, clickable hyperlinks, etc. ASCII is the oldest and still most common plain text format.
+Text without any visual formatting such as bold, italic, font types and sizes, clickable hyperlinks, etc. ASCII is the oldest and still most common plain-text format.

 #####Platform
 A generic term to describe technology that serves as a foundation for other technology.
-For example, the Internet is a platform for other network services, and operating systems are platform for other software applications.
+For example, the Internet is a platform for other network services, and operating systems are platforms for other software applications.
 (Platform-independent software can, theoretically, run on any computer.)

 #####Print On Demand (POD)
-Print on demand (POD) is a digital printing technology in which a book or other publication is not printed in an edition of a couple of hundred or thousands copies, but 'on demand' as an individually printed copy upon a customer's order.
-The emergence of POD has had great impact on the publishing industry because for the first time, it enabled authors to self-publish at very low costs.
+Print on demand (POD) is a digital printing technology in which a book or other publication is not printed in an edition of several hundred or thousand copies, but in individual copies 'on demand' based on a single customer's order.
+The emergence of POD has had a significant impact on the publishing industry, because for the first time it allowed authors to self-publish at a very low cost.
 Print on demand is sometimes also called publishing on demand.

 #####Program
 See **Computer program**.

 #####Protocol
-In computing, a protocol is the technical standard according to which two systems communicate with each other.
+In computing and networking, a protocol is a technical standard according to which two systems communicate with each other.
 For example, the HTTP protocol defines the format for communication between web browsers and web servers.
-(Or to use an old media example: frequency modulation (FM) is the technical protocol for most radio transmissions.)
+(Or, to use an 'old media' example: frequency modulation (FM) is the technical protocol for most radio transmissions.)

 ###R

 #####Reflowable
-A reflowable document is a document without a predefined page layout that can dynamically adapt its page dimensions - and dynamically re-breaks pages - to any display dimensions.
-This concept is also known as 'responsive design'.
-It means, for example, that an ebook appears as 50 A5-size pages on a tablet, but as 100 A6-size pages on an e-reader.
-This also means that the designer has no more control over the final page layout.
+A reflowable document is a document without a predefined page layout, in which the page dimensions can dynamically be adapted (including page breaks) to each screen size and screen aspect ratio.
+The concept is also known as 'responsive design'.
+It means, for example, that an ebook may appear as 50 A5-size pages on a tablet, but as 100 A6-size pages on an e-reader.
+This also means that the designer no longer has control of the final page layout.

 #####Resolution
 The smaller a pixel, the higher the visual resolution of any display.
 See **DPI**.

 #####Rich Text Format (RTF)
 A document format established for Microsoft Word in 1987.
-Contrary to common assumptions, RTF is not an open standard and does not solve compatibility problems between word processing formats.
+Contrary to common belief, RTF is not an open standard and does not solve compatibility problems between word processing formats.

 ###S

 #####Server-side scripting
-Server-side scripting means that a web page is not simply a conventional file that gets transferred from a web server to a web browser - but that software runs on the which dynamically generates the page, for example from a database.
-Server-side scripting is the basis of all content management systems.
-The corresponding to server-side scripting is Javascript where software is not run on the web server, but in the web browser.
+Server-side scripting means that rather than transferring a previously defined web page from a web server to a web browser, the page is instead dynamically generated from a database by software running on the server.
+All content management systems are based on server-side scripting.
+A somewhat related concept is client-side scripting, where the software (for example JavaScript) is not run on the web server, but inside the user's web browser.

 #####Software
 A structured set of instructions to be performed by a computer or handheld device.
 Software can be contrasted with hardware (the actual physical device), or with data (the information processed by the software).
 The terms software, computer program, application and app are often used more or less interchangeably.

 #####Software Development Kit (SDK)
-A collection of computer for software developers who want to program applications for one particular operating system or platforms.
+A collection of tools and services for software developers who wish to program applications for one particular operating system or platforms.
 SDKs are usually created by the vendors of those systems: For example, both iOS and Android have their own specific SDKs.

 #####Streaming
-Direct audio or video playback from a website, without having to download a file first.
-Today, the most common streaming formats are mp3 and MPEG-4.
+Direct audio or video playback from a website, without having to download the whole file first.
+Today, the most common streaming formats are MP3 and MPEG-4.
 Streaming requires a broadband connection to the Internet, with good bandwidth.
+See also **bandwidth**.

 #####Style sheet
-In book and journal publishing, a style sheet is an instruction document for authors that tells them which editorial conventions they need to followed in preparing their manuscript for publication.
-In graphic design, style sheets also refer to design templates, see **Cascading Style Sheets**.
+In book and journal publishing, a style sheet is an instruction document for authors that tells them which editorial conventions they need to follow in preparing their manuscript for publication.
+In graphic design, style sheets also refer to design templates.
+See **Cascading Style Sheets**.

 #####Syntax
-In computing, syntax means the correct notation of a markup or programming language.
-It is easy to produce 'syntax errors' in these languages because computers do not understand ambiguity; one accidental typo in a complex computer program source will therefore stop the program from working altogether.
+In computing, syntax means the correct notation of markup, command line or programming language.
+Since computers cannot interpret ambiguity, 'syntax errors' often occur in these languages; one small typo in a complex computer program source file will often stop the program from working altogether.

 ###T